 A general internist, Dr. Larson has pursued an array of research, ranging from clinical interests such as Alzheimer’s disease and genomics to health services research involving technology assessment, cost-effectiveness analysis, and quality improvement.
 His research on aging includes a longstanding collaboration between Group Health and the University of Washington (UW) called the Adult Changes in Thought (ACT) study.
 ACT’s many groundbreaking results include news linking exercise to later onset of dementia.
 Several of Dr. Larson’s research projects are related to promoting successful aging and high functioning in seniors.
 With colleagues at the UW, he is executive co-producer of the Art of Aging, a news-magazine series on public television and the Web.

 Dr. Larson served as medical director for the UW Medical Center and associate dean for clinical affairs at its medical school from 1989 to 2002.
 He is a member and past president of the Society of General Internal Medicine (SGIM), having received their highest honor, the Robert J. Glaser Award, in 2004.
 Dr. Larson is also a Master of the American College of Physicians (ACP) and served on their Board of Regents for nearly a decade, including one term as chair.
-He has been a commissioner on The Joint Commission since 1999.
+He was a commissioner on The Joint Commission from 1999 to 2010.
+Since 2007 he has been an elected member of the National Academy of Sciences Institute of Medicine, now the National Academy of Medicine.

 Dr. Larson maintains a small but long-standing internal medicine practice.